Jasleen-05/llama-chatbot/README.md

 🧪 **Sample Prompt**
 **You**: What is quantum computing?
-**Bot**: Quantum computing is a type of computing that uses the principles of quantum mechanics, a branch of physics that describes the behavior of matter and energy at the smallest scales.....
+**Bot**: Quantum computing is a type of computing that uses the principles of quantum mechanics...

 ---